 4. Automate your monthly savings

 The best way to ensure that you stick with your monthly savings goal is to automate it.
-Set up an automatic transfer every month, so you never have to think about moving the money over to savings.
+Set up automatic transfers every month from your checking account to your savings account, so you never even have to think about it.

-Automating your savings makes life so much easier because you never have to negotiate with yourself over whether to save this month or not.
-The money is moved over automatically so you may never even see it in your account.
+Automating your savings contributions makes life so much easier because you never have to negotiate with yourself over whether to save this month or not.
+Instead, the money is moved over automatically so you may never even see it in your checking account.

 5. Continue to monitor your progress

-It takes time to implement any new system into your life, and paying yourself first is no exception.
+Implementing any new system into your life takes time, and paying yourself first is no exception.
 You’ll need to continue to track and monitor your progress along the way.
 Don’t get frustrated if it takes some time to get it right.

 For instance, you may find that when you pay yourself first, you keep coming up short on money every month.
 We’ll discuss what you can do if this happens in a later section.